dabercro/dynamo-consistency/README.rst

 In this example,
 the list of file LFNs in the inventory and not at the site will be in ``results_missing.txt``.
 The list of file LFNs at the site and not in the inventory will be in ``results_orphan.txt``.
-The ``listing`` functions can be reimplemented to perform the check desired.
+The ``listing`` functions can be re-implemented to perform the check desired.
 This is detailed more in :ref:`backend-ref`.

 Installation